Text messages aren't delivering? Here are 10 ways to solve the case of your undelivered SMS campaigns.

 Although far less common in recent years, people still do have landline phones, so there is a possibility the phone number is simply not capable of receiving text messages.

-While SMS is common in the U.S., in other areas of the world, including most of Europe, messaging platforms such as Whatsapp and Telegram are more widely used.
+While SMS is common in the U.S., in other areas of the world, platforms like Whatsapp and Telegram are more widely used.

-Sometimes, it’s just out of your control.
-There will be occasions when the carrier or their hardware is having some technical difficulties and messages are not able to be delivered.
+Sometimes message deliverability is just out of your control.
+There may be times when the wireless carrier or their hardware is having technical difficulties, which can prevent messages from reaching your contact’s phone.

-Many of the reasons your text messages aren’t sending can be attributed to the type of message you’re sending.
-If you’re attempting to use a normal cell phone to send our marketing texts and reach a wide audience, you’ll need to switch things up and register with an A2P messaging service.
+Many of the reasons your text messages aren’t sending can be attributed to the type of message you’re sending or the way you’re sending it.

 Alice is a copywriter at SimpleTexting.
 When not teaching the world about the benefits of business texting, you can find her feeding family, friends and strangers with her latest baking experiment.More Posts from Alice Dodd